-Explains the rights that you have to drive, what information you need to tell the Driver & Vehicle Licensing Agency (DVLA) and how to appeal if your driving licence is taken away.
+Explains the rights that you have to drive, what information you need to tell the Driver and Vehicle Licensing Agency (DVLA) and how to appeal if your driving licence is taken away.

-This information was published in April 2018.
-We will revise it in 2021.
+This information was published in January 2023.
+We will revise it in 2026.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.